 Scottsdale's Assured Water Supply

 Historically, Scottsdale was 100 percent dependent upon groundwater for its water needs.
-In the mid 1980s, we adopted a water resources acquisition fee and began putting together a multi-faceted water resources portfolio intended to provide the community with a long-term sustainable water supply.
-This portfolio includes surface water supplies, groundwater resources, and reclaimed water.
+The City adopted a water resources acquisition fee in the mid-1980s and began the development of a multi-faceted water resource portfolio intended to provide the community with a long-term renewable water supply.
+This portfolio includes surface water supplies, groundwater and reclaimed water.